 Get Creative and Make Your Zoom Meeting More Fun and Interactive.

 The key to online meetings is similar to in-person meetings.
 The more that the leader talks, the more the participants will hate it.
-So if you make your Zoom meetings more interactive (get the participants talking,) you will make them more interesting as well!
+So if you make your Zoom meetings more engaging (get the participants talking,) you will make them more interesting as well!